Multiple collapsed cupolas in church ruins of Antigua

 What to do if you have more time in Antigua?

-If you have a few more days in Antigua or are looking for alternative activities, here are a couple of other great ideas!
+If you have a few more days in Antigua or are looking for alternative activities, here are a couple of other great ideas to include in your Antigua Guatemala Itinerary!

 🛖 Hobbitenango: Ever wonder what it would be like to visit a hobbit village from Lord of the Rings?
 Well here is your chance!
 Hobbitenango is located about 30 minutes away from Antigua and makes for a great day trip.
 It is also here where you will find Altimira, that large hand-shaped viewpoint that you may have seen on Instagram.
 There are incredible views of the valley as well as exploring these hobbit homes.
 If you want to spend the night there, there is also that option!